richecr/duck-orm/docs/CONTRIBUTING.md

 On your fork page a yellow message will appear asking you to make a Pull Request to the original repository.
 Clicking will open a page for you to fill in your PR information.

 - Reference the issue you are working on using `#<numero_da_issue>`.

+- Open your PR for the `develop` branch.

 - Describe your modifications.